govindut6/Formula-1-Race-Outcome-Prediction/README.md

 ## Overview

-  * **Challenge:**  The objective is to model and predict Formula One race outcomes using tabular race data.
+The objective is to model and predict Formula One race outcomes using tabular race data.
 Specifically, the task is to determine how pre-race and in-race variables (such as grid position, constructor, and performance metrics) influence a driver’s finishing position.
-  * **Approach:** This project formulates the problem as both a regression task (predict exact finishing position) and a classification task (predict if a driver finishes in the top 10).
-   ML models implemented: Linear Regression and Decision Tree Classifier.
-  * **Performance Summary:** The classification model achieved solid accuracy in predicting top 10 finishes, showing that starting grid position and team performance are strong predictors.
+This project formulates the problem as both a regression task (predicting the exact finishing position) and a classification task (predicting if a top-10 finish).
+Machine Learning models implemented: Linear Regression and Decision Tree Classifier.
+The classification model achieved solid accuracy in predicting top-10 finishes, indicating that starting position and team performance are strong predictors.
 The regression model showed moderate error, indicating the complexity of race outcomes.

 ## Summary of Workdone